veracitylab/veracitylab.github.io/01_about.md

 	<h3 class="major">Purpose</h3>
     <p> Veracity Lab facilitates deep and inclusive conversations across all
-areas of society about our digital future, and provides capabilities to incubate and undertake research and development work at the bleeding edge of values-based and human-centered technology.  </p>
+areas of society about our digital future, and provides capabilities to incubate and undertake research and development work at the cutting edge of values-based and human-centered technology.  </p>

 </section>